 Peter O’Toole reigns once again onscreen in “Venus.”
-Playing his first meaty leading film role in perhaps two decades, the still charismatic star scores a bull’s-eye here as an aged thespian who, despite failing health, can’t resist playing out a final dalliance of a sort with a nubile young thing.
-This thoroughly British entertainment will appeal most to older viewers, but good reviews and word of mouth could push it to a wider audience.
+Playing his first meaty leading film role in perhaps two decades, the still charismatic and silver-tongued star scores a bull’s-eye here as an aged thespian who, despite failing health, can’t resist playing out a final dalliance of a sort with a nubile young thing.
+Genuinely funny, randy and moving by turns, breezily enjoyable throughout, this small-scaled, thoroughly British entertainment will appeal most to older viewers, but good reviews and word of mouth could push it to a wider audience.

 This third collaboration between writer Hanif Kureishi and director Roger Michell, after “The Buddha of Suburbia” for TV and the 2003 feature “The Mother,” takes a premise that could have been cutesy and/or unpleasant in other hands and raises it to a level that is at once respectably mature and cheekily irreverent.
 It’s “The Sunshine Boys” with balls and prostate problems.

 O’Toole plays Maurice, a rangy, still-working actor who is “a little bit” famous but would be mostly alone were it not for his easy-banter friendship with cranky old fellow trouper Ian (Leslie Phillips, little-known Stateside but in the U.K. a well-liked stage and TV figure who appeared in several “Carry On” pics).
 Maurice comes by Ian’s modest flat for drinks and they natter on like a lively old couple, mostly about their health and the old days.
 The latter is a subject on which Maurice is merciless where Ian is concerned; when Ian allows that he’s considering writing his memoirs, Maurice snaps, “That won’t take long.”